 What is a concrete contractor?

-Put simply; a concrete contractor is an expert professional trained in mixing, working with, laying, and repairing concrete.
+Put simply, a concrete contractor is an expert professional trained in mixing, working with, laying, and repairing concrete.
 Their job is essential and calls for attention to detail.
-What they mix, how they pour, and even prefabrication methods they use will determine the safety of individuals who live in a building, walk across a bridge, or even rely on concrete retaining walls because their home is situated on a slope.
+What they mix, how they pour, and even the prefabrication methods they use will determine the safety of individuals who live in a building, walk across a bridge, or even rely on concrete retaining walls because their home is situated on a slope.

 Concrete begins as unmixed material, but it’s concrete contractors who go through the process of getting it to its hard-finished form.
 They’ll also perform associated tasks such as land or site preparation, formwork (related to crafting concrete in special shapes and designs), and concrete placement into these forms before finishing compaction and curing methods.